kevmoo/dep-source_gen/proposal.md

 ## Goals

-* Developers are concerned about the speed of source generation, even for large projects.
+* Eliminate speed concerns for developers using source generation (currently Transformers), especially for large projects.
-  * Result: Cut by half (at least) the time spent in code generation for large applications compared to the current transformer-based solution.
+  * Result: Cut by half (or more?
+An absolute value?) the time spent in code generation for large applications compared to the current transformer-based solution.
 * Support the existing use cases for Angular and Polymer.
   * Result: Angular and Polymer eliminate their usage of transformers while maintaining the same or better runtime characteristics.
 * Support on-disk code generation so generated code can have the same visibility as hand-written code.